 And this is all that it takes to create and launch your next marketing campaign.
 You see, it is mission possible and if done well, it will result in a mission accomplished.

-If it is your first marketing campaign, you might find all these steps a little bit had and overwhelming, but the more campaigns you launch, and the more practice and experience you gain, the better your campaigns will perform.
+If it is your first marketing campaign or a marketing event you’re organizing, you might find all these steps a little bit hard and overwhelming, but the more campaigns you launch, and the more practice and experience you gain, the better your campaigns will perform.